If you have two days in Dubrovnik you can check out more sights in the Old Town, wander further afield or take a fascinating day trip.

 This is definitely an adult experience.
 The manager is a renowned photojournalist who has collected first-rate photos from his colleagues around the world.
 They are gripping and beautifully displayed.

 Dubrovnik's busy fleet was essential to its success and this museum traces Dubrovnik's nautical history.
+It's on the second floor of Fort St John (sv Ivan), an impressive edifice that is part of Dubrovnik's walls.

 Dubrovnik Museum of Modern and Contemporary Art